 Nelson, during this

-joining him; he told her she would be sent back if
+him; he told her she would be sent back if she came, as

-she came, as the situation was unstable.
-It is
+the situation was unstable.
+It is difficult to say

-difficult to say whether she knew of her husband's
+whether she knew of her husband's growing affection for

 By 2 August Naples was deemed secure and the Hamiltons took a parting look back at the city which had been their home, at the volcano over which Sir William had scrambled, and at the narrow roads and tall palazzi where post-republic recriminations and executions had swept away most of their circle and domestic bliss.

-some recriminations of their own: Lord and Lady
+had to face some recriminations of their own: Lord and

-Elgin met them in Palermo and the latter stated that
+Lady Elgin met them in Palermo and the latter stated

 dominated by Emma.
 Lord Elgin was unimpressed by Sir